-Elegant, ballroom-like atmosphere set to black-tie jazz theme.
+The elegant, ballroom-like atmosphere set to a black-tie jazz theme.
 Live jazz Wed.-Sat.
 Breakfast, lunch, dinner and snacks are also served.
 Na Porici 15, Prague 1.
 Open daily 9-1 a.m. website

 Kavarna Obecni Dum

 The cafeteria is situated in the most beautiful Art Noveau building in Prague – Municipal House.
 Location: Namesti Republiky 5, Prague 1, website

 Three branches in Prague selling excellent-value filled bagels, muffins, salads and coffee, including various cheap ‘meal deals’.
 This bakery is very popular amongst travellers.
 Open: 7.30am-6.30pm

 The friendly, downscale vibe, upscale coffee — a great place to waste an afternoon.
 Mánesova 20, Prague 2–Vinohrady.
 Open Mon.–Sat.
 8 a.m.-11 p.m., Sun.
 2 p.m.-11p.m. website

 A legend from the First Republic returns.
 Once a watering hole for legendary Prague figures, Montik is a jewel of cafes.
 Retezova 7, Prague 1-Old Town.
 Open daily 8 a.m.-11 p.m

 With a high, ornamental ceiling, unusual chandeliers and a tinkling fountain, the Savoy offers atmosphere and plenty of space for absorbing it.
 Full dinner menu as well.
 Vitezna 5, Prague 5.
 Open daily 9 a.m.-midnight. website